mattdow/group-fs-react-shopping-list/INSTRUCTIONS.md

 ### Tips for Teams

-- Don't forget to use branches and GitHub Pull-Requests.
+- Remember to use branches and GitHub Pull-Requests.
 Make sure to protect your `master` branch as you setup the project.

 - Plan your database structure as a group, making sure that you consider all of your required features.